 ‘Writing,’ I would say.
 ‘About terrorism.’

 And then I thought, the guy’s a Rastafarian, I know how to say this.

 ‘I’m writing about Babylon,’ I said, and sang — ‘Babylon system….’

 I nodded.
 ‘That’s it, man.
 I’m writing about the vampire.’

 Then one day I coasted down the jungle road and pulled up outside the bar and Hoagy was there.
-Looking a lot lighter, and wearing the beginnings of a pointy chin-beard.
+Looking a lot lighter, his hair grown out, and wearing the beginnings of a pointy chin-beard.

 He shrugged.
 ‘It is what it is.’